 Most times you need to combine serial and parallel phases to achieve your desired output, since currently there are some operations not supported in parallel that can prevent scripts from running, such as modifying instances in parallel phases.
 For more information on the level of usage of APIs in parallel, see Thread Safety.

-To run your experience's scripts in multiple threads concurrently, you need to split them into logical chunks under different Actor instances in the Explorer.
-Actors inherit from DataModel and work as units of execution isolation that distribute the load across multiple cores running simultaneously.
+To run your experience's scripts in multiple threads concurrently, you need to split them into logical chunks under different actors in the data model.
+Actors are represented by Actor instances inheriting from DataModel.
+They work as units of execution isolation that distribute the load across multiple cores running simultaneously.

 Placing Actor Instances

-You can put Actors in proper folders or use them to replace the top-level instance types of your 3D entities such as NPCs and raycasters, then add corresponding Scripts, LocalScripts, and ModuleScripts.
+You can put actors in proper containers or use them to replace the top-level instance types of your 3D entities such as NPCs and raycasters, then add corresponding scripts.

-For most situations, you shouldn't put an Actor instance underneath another Actor in the DataModel.
-However, if you decide to place a script nesting within multiple Actors for your specific use case, the script is owned by its closest ancestor Actor.
+For most situations, you shouldn't put an actor as a child of another actor in the data model.
+However, if you decide to place a script nested within multiple actors for your specific use case, the script is owned by its closest ancestor actor.

 Desynchronizing Threads